Deep Dive Into Ecommerce Accounting (2022 US Guide)

 Money market accounts offer higher interest rates than checking and savings accounts.
-You may deposit as little as $100 and earn greater interest than you would with checking or savings accounts.
+You may deposit as little as $100 and earn more significant interest than with checking or savings accounts.

-This is a great alternative for companies with larger credit balances owing to the increased interest rates they obtain.
+This is an excellent alternative for companies with more significant credit balances owing to the increased interest rates they obtain.

 The key disadvantage:

 - There are a few restrictions to keep in mind while using the IRA.
 You may only make six withdrawals from your Account each month.